Anna Granville Hatcher: Early life and career

 Born in Baltimore, Maryland, her parents were Anna Denson Hatcher and Eldridge Burwell Hatcher.
 Hatcher earned a BA from Blue Mountain College in 1925 and an MA from the University of Virginia in 1927.
 In 1934, she earned a PhD in Romance languages at Johns Hopkins University.
-She served as a academic dean for four years at Harcum College, before joining the faculty at Johns Hopkins in 1939.
+She served as an academic dean for four years at Harcum College, before joining the faculty at Johns Hopkins in 1939.

 Hatcher's three books focus on issues of linguistics, while her journal articles cover two strands, one in linguistics, and one in medieval literary history, stylistics and criticism.
-Tributes and retrospectives of her work include Jan Firbas’s 1962 review “Notes on the function of the sentence in the act of communication: marginalia on two important studies in syntax by Anna Granville Hatcher” and Karen Hermann’s “A Retrospective Critique of Anna Granville Hatcher's" Reflexive Verbs": Latin, Old French, Modern French (1942).”
+Tributes and retrospectives of her work include Jan Firbas’s 1962 review “Notes on the function of the sentence in the act of communication: marginalia on two important studies in syntax by Anna Granville Hatcher” and Karen Hermann's “A Retrospective Critique of Anna Granville Hatcher's" Reflexive Verbs": Latin, Old French, Modern French (1942).”